MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/printing/print_guide.md

 | Top/bottom layers | 6 | 5 | 5 |
 | Nozzle size [mm] | 0.4 | 0.4 | 0.4 |

-Lead- and ballscrew options are called out in the [Introduction](../manual/chapters/20_introduction.md).
+Lead- and ballscrew tradeoffs are explained in the same PDF (Introduction). **TR8×8 leadscrews** are the recommended default; **SFK0802 ballscrews** need much higher motor RPM for the same feed rate.

 For hole finishing and other practical tips, the [Milo 1.5 printing guide](../../milo_1.5/printing/print_guide.md) is still a useful reference for techniques (drilling holes, skirts, etc.) even where part names differ.